worktile/plait/.changeset/clever-pets-retire.md

 '@plait/core': patch
 ---

-set all elemnts to cache when temporaryElements.length > 1
+set all elements to cache when temporaryElements.length > 1